Matt-A-Bennett/todo-tool/README.md

 # Todo List
-This is a bash script that collects my various todo list items scattered around my system in different files and directories (from meetings, talks, various projects etc.) into a single master todo list.
-I can consult and tick off completed items in the master todo list and these updates will also be propagated back to the individual todo list items in the files from where they came.
-I can also remove items from the master todo list and they will not reappear later (the original files are not changed in this case).
+This is a bash script that collects various todo list items scattered around the file system in different files and directories (from meetings, talks, various projects etc.) into a single master todo list.
+You can tick, untick or postpone items in the master todo list and these updates will be propagated back to the individual todo list items in the files from where they came.
+You can also remove items from the master todo list and they will not reappear later (the original files are not changed in this case).
 The items in the master todo list are ordered according to their associated deadlines.
 Keeping track of your todo list from the command line is then as simple as:

 ```console
 user@host:~$ todo